sdetmharinavi/hnvtx/scripts/output.md

               }
             }

-            // ** THE FIX: Force ID generation if the field is 'id' and value is empty/missing **
-            // This ensures we never send { id: null } to Supabase for upserts/inserts. if (mapping.dbKey === "id" && rowHasContent) {
+            if (mapping.dbKey === "id" && rowHasContent) {
               if (rawValue === null || rawValue === undefined || String(rawValue).trim() === "") {
                 rawValue = generateUUID();